-Lewes bonfire night: Town prepares for annual celebration
+Lewes bonfire night: Thousands attend event

 - Published

-Thousands are expected to descend on the East Sussex town, which is famous for its lively 5 November celebrations, despite wet weather, road closures and transportation issues.
+Thousands of people are attending bonfire night in Lewes, despite wet weather, road closures and transportation issues.

-The event includes fireworks, burning crosses, torch-lit processions and the burning of effigies.

-Authorities have urged visitors not to travel to Lewes this year due to overcrowding concerns.

-Last year, up to 30,000 people attended celebrations, which had a Covid theme.
-Effigies of Dominic Cummings, former Health Secretary Matt Hancock and a masked Guy Fawkes went up in flames.
+The East Sussex town is famous for its lively 5 November celebration.

+Bonfire societies have started processions through the town with drummers, fireworks and burning crosses.

-Despite rail disruption and significant road closures, more people are expected to attend this year as the event falls on a Saturday.
+Despite rail disruption and significant road closures, large numbers are expected this year as the event falls on a Saturday.

 High numbers and significant amounts of fireworks present a "unique challenge" with ensuring public safety, according to East Sussex Fire and Rescue Service.